Nora Buchanan: Casting

 Nora is portrayed by actress Hillary B. Smith.
 Nora was introduced as a guest character in 1992, by head writer Michael Malone and executive producer Linda Gottlieb.
 Prior to her casting in One Life to Live, Smith was already an established actress in the genre of daytime drama.
 She had previously starred as Kit McCormick on The Doctors in 1982, and one year later, took over the role of Margo Hughes on As the World Turns, a role she played from 1983 to 1989.
 When she won the role of Nora on the show, producers were impressed with her hard-nosed approach to the character but wanted Smith to become a redhead and show Nora's soft side.
-Her first front-burner storyline was a six-week trial in which she defended Todd Manning and his fraternity brothers, who were accused of gang-raping college coed Marty Saybrooke.
+Her first front-burner storyline was a six-week trial in which she defended Todd Manning and his fraternity brothers, who were accused of gang-raping college student Marty Saybrooke.
 The actress said in an interview with Soap Opera Digest, "When [then-Executive Producer] Linda Gottlieb told me [Nora] would be representing the rapists and would get them off, I was nauseated.
 To let the rapists get off — I thought that was a really bad message."
 Smith later persuaded the writers to change the outcome and a mistrial was declared.

 Almost immediately after her debut, Nora became a centerpiece of the show, particularly for her involvement in the multiple-Emmy Award winning rape trial storyline.
 Smith considered leaving the drama on several occasions.
+In 2000, Felicity LaFortune pinch-hit for Smith while she was on leave.
 When her contract was set to expire in 2005, Smith's character was put into a six-month coma.
 However, she signed another four-year contract that following December.
 Smith inked a new contract again in 2010, making her a mainstay on the soap for twenty years.

 In January 2017, it was revealed that Smith would reprise her role as Nora on General Hospital, making her the first One Life to Live actress to cross over to another soap since the end of Prospect Park's lawsuit against ABC.
 She first appeared on March 6, 2017.
 On November 10, 2017, it was announced that Smith would return to General Hospital from November 13 to 21, 2017.
 Smith once again returned to General Hospital from April 1 to April 16, 2019.